A. A. Gill: Writing

 Gill began his writing career in his thirties, writing "art reviews for little magazines".
 His first piece for Tatler, in 1991, was an account of being in a detox clinic, written under the pseudonym Blair Baillie.
 In 1993, he moved to The Sunday Times where, according to Lynn Barber, "he quickly established himself as their shiniest star".
 He continued to write for The Sunday Times until shortly before his death in 2016.

 Gill was also a contributing editor to Vanity Fair and GQ.
 He wrote a series of columns for GQ, on fatherhood and other subjects.
 He also wrote for Esquire, where he served as an agony uncle, "Uncle Dysfunctional".

 Collections of his travel writing were published as AA Gill is Away (2002), Previous Convictions (2006) and AA Gill is Further Away (2011), his Tatler and Sunday Times food writing as Table Talk (2007) and his TV columns as Paper View (2008).
 He wrote several books on individual restaurants and their cuisine – Ivy (1997), Le Caprice (1999), Breakfast at the Wolseley (2008) and Brasserie Zedel (2016).

 He also wrote two novels which were generally poorly reviewed – Sap Rising (1996) and Starcrossed (1999).
 Starcrossed was given the Literary Reviews Bad Sex in Fiction Award.
 He wrote books studying England – The Angry Island (2005), and the United States – The Golden Door (2012).

 In 2014, Gill won an Amnesty International Media Award, and a Women on the Move award for a series of Sunday Times Magazine articles on refugees in the Democratic Republic of the Congo, Jordan and Lampedusa.
-In 2014, he also won the "Hatchet Job of the Year Award" for his scathing review of Morrisey's Autobiography.
+In 2014, he also won the "Hatchet Job of the Year Award" for his scathing review of Morrissey's Autobiography.
 In 2015 he published a memoir, Pour Me.

 On his death, The Sunday Times editor Martin Ivens described Gill as "the heart and soul of the paper" and "a giant among journalists".